Distribution Bisimilarity via the Power of Convex Algebras: Introduction

 Similarly, in a belief-state transformer $c^\sharp \colon \Dis S \to (\Pow \Dis S)^\Act$, one can coinductively reason up-to the convex algebraic structure carried by $\Dis S$.
 The resulting proof technique, which we call in this paper \emph{bisimulation up-to convex hull}, allows finite relations to witness the equivalence of infinitely many states.
-More precisely, by exploiting a recent result in convex algebra by Sokolova and Woracek~\cite{SW15}, we are able to show that the equivalence of any two belief states can always be proven by means of a \emph{finite} bisimulation up-to.
+More precisely, by exploiting a recent result in convex algebra by Sokolova and Woracek~\cite{SW15}, we are able to show that distribution bisimilarity of any two belief states can always be proven by means of a \emph{finite} bisimulation up-to.

 The paper starts with background on PA (Section~\ref{sec:PA}), convex algebras (Section~\ref{sec:CA}), and coalgebra (Section~\ref{sec:coalgebra}).
 We provide the PA functor on convex algebras in Section~\ref{sec:IAPAonCA}.
-We give the transformation from PA to belief-state transformers in Section~\ref{sec:Landscape} and prove the coincidence of the abstract and concrete transformers and semantics.
+We give the transformation from PA to belief-state transformers in Section~\ref{sec:Landscape} and prove the coincidence of the abstract and concrete transformers and (distribution bisimilarity) semantics.
 We present bisimulation up-to convex hull and prove soundness in Section~\ref{sec:bis-upto-cc}.
-Proofs of all results are in appendix.